As Coach Ash Wilking prepares for a 450-mile ride, she and other experts share tips for training off the bike.

 Bulgarian Split Squat

-How to do it: Grab the rope with both hands, elbows bent.
-Extend your arms to bring your hands down toward your hips, working the back of the arms.
+How to Do it: Extend your elbows to bring your hands down toward your hips, working the back of the arms.
 Imagine a magnet between your shoulder blades as you pull the rope down.
 Control your hands back up until they are just above the elbows.
 Repeat.

-Why it works: A step-up basically mimics the push your legs make with every pedal stroke, and adding weight makes it more of a strength and balance challenge.
+Why it Works: A step-up mimics the push your legs make with every pedal stroke, and adding weight makes it more of a strength and balance challenge.
 “It improves pedal power by strengthening the glutes and quads, the muscle groups responsible for big lower body pushes,” explains Letchford.

 Resisted Lateral Lunge